Jürgen Klopp named head of global soccer at Red Bull – DW – 10/09/2024

 Just a week after receiving Germany's highest civic order where Klopp was met with plenty of adoration, this news comes a major shock.

-"I know the criticism of Red Bull in football, and I am also one, but I don't think RB Leipzig have taken anything away from a traditional club, rather they've gone down a new path," Klopp once said.
+"I know the criticism of Red Bull in football, and I am also one, but I don't think RB Leipzig have taken anything away from a traditional club, rather they've gone down a new path," Klopp said two years ago.
 "The whole approach is a football idea not a money idea."

 Why is it controversial?